Discover Heatmaps And Up Your e-Commerce Conversion Rate

-Ever wondered how to increase clickthroughs and capture as many sales as possible without going through the lengthy, sometimes risky and often costly process of completely changing your e-commerce site?
-In the bid to bring you the very best ways to improve e-commerce conversion rate optimization, let us introduce you to the concept of heatmapping.
+Ever wondered how to increase clickthroughs and capture as many sales as possible without going through the lengthy, sometimes risky, and often costly process of completely changing your e-commerce site?
+In the bid to bring you the very best ways to improve e-commerce conversion rate optimization, let us introduce you to the concept of heat mapping.
+To discover heatmaps means to up your conversion rate.

 What are heatmaps?

-Ecommerce optimization can be brought about through incentives such as money/percentage off and email promotion, but heatmaps are a way to make your site convert better, with only a few minor changes needed.
+Ecommerce optimization can be brought about through incentives such as money/percentage off and email promotion.
+But heatmaps are a way to make your site convert better, with only a few minor changes needed.
 Heatmaps analyze website usage data using color coding to visualize how customers interact with a landing page and content.
-They can illustrate which bits of a page draws visitors’ eyes the most and what makes them click through to other pages on your site, or stay longer Some heatmaps will measure clicks on a web page, while others gauge the attention people give to particular areas, offering valuable information on how they interact with your site, landing pages and content.
+They can illustrate which bits of a page draws visitors’ eyes the most and what makes them click through to other pages on your site, or stay longer.
+Some heatmaps will measure clicks on a web page, while others gauge the attention people give to particular areas.
+Such as offering valuable information on how they interact with your site, landing pages, and content.

-Through heatmaps, you can see the headlines and images that draw visitors in and make them click on a given link and what pulls people away from the things you really want them to see.
+Through heatmaps, you can see the headlines and images that draw visitors in and make them click on a given link.
+This is also what pulls people away from the things you really want them to see.

 How easy to navigate is your site?

-Heatmaps are also a good way to find out whether people navigate your e-commerce site well, can locate search options easily and are interested in the content that you provide.
+Heatmaps are also a good way to find out whether people navigate your e-commerce site well.
+It can also locate search options easily and are interested in the content that you provide.

-So, in this case, instead of highlighting the fact that the call to action was in the wrong place or hidden, the heatmap showed a completely different problem that could easily be rectified.
+So, in this case, instead of highlighting the fact that the call to action was in the wrong place or hidden.
+The heatmap showed a completely different problem that could easily be rectified.
 After sorting out the issue, through assessing visitors’ behavior on the site, sales went up again by 30%.
+And that is why you need to discover heatmaps.

 The results once the browser became compatible.